-If the role involves regulated work with children and/or young people, a PVG Scheme Membership form and self-declaration form will be sent out for the successful applicant to complete and return for processing.
+If the role involves regulated work with children and/or young people a PVG Scheme Membership form and self-declaration form will be sent out for the successful applicant to complete and return for processing.

-The offer must be formally accepted and agreed to in writing e.g. by the individual signing and dating their agreement on the offer letter and returning it to the Club.
+It is recommended that the offer is formally accepted and agreed to in writing e.g. by the individual signing and dating their agreement on the offer letter and returning it to the Club.
 The applicant's appointment will only be confirmed when:

-- References as per section 5 have been received, checked and accepted; and - Self-declaration form has been returned and approved; and - PVG Scheme Record/Scheme Record Update or Basic Disclosure has been received and approved; and
+- Two references have been received, checked and accepted; - Self-declaration form has been returned and approved; and - PVG Scheme Record/Scheme Record Update has been received and accepted.